 The first step of the Company's entry into the data centers sector was made through an equity investment in Compass, which mainly operates in the data centers sector in North America and also has operations in EMEA.
-As of the Report Release Date, the Company (indirectly) holds approx. 32.5% of Compass.
-For further details, see the Company's immediate report of July 18, 2019 (Ref.
-2019-01-073885) and Section 1.3.2 of Chapter A of the Company's Periodic Report for 2020, which are included herein by reference.
+Until recently, the Company (indirectly) held approx. 32.5% of Compass.
+For further details, see the Company's immediate report of 18 July 2019 (Ref.
+2019-01-073885) and Section 1.3.2 of Chapter A of the Company's Periodic Report for 2020, as released on 25 March 2021 (Ref.
+2021-01-044625) which are included herein by reference.

 According to an agreement signed between the unitholders in Compass, the period of lock-up on the sale of holdings to third parties ended in January 2023, and the Company's partners began the process of exploring the sale of their holdings in Compass.
-Further to the aforesaid, on June 20, 2023, the Company's partners in Compass had engaged in an agreement for the sale of holdings in Compass for a sum reflecting a valuation for Compass of US\$5.7 billion and a net value of approx. US\$2.7 billion, and in accordance with the separation mechanisms which apply upon the sale of holdings to third parties after the end of the lock-up period, as set forth in the unitholders' agreement, the Company will tag along and sell its holdings in Compass for the same value.
-For further details, see Section 1.2.3.8 above, and Note 3G to the financial statements as of June 30, 2023.
+Further to the aforesaid, on 20 June 2023, the Company's partners in Compass had engaged in an agreement for the sale of holdings in Compass for a sum reflecting a valuation for Compass of US\$5.7 billion and a net value of approx. US\$2.7 billion, and in accordance with the separation mechanisms which apply upon the sale of holdings to third parties after the end of the lock-up period, as set forth in the unitholders' agreement, the Company tagged along and sold its holdings in Compass for the same value.
+For further details, see Section 1.2.3.8 above, and Note 3G to the financial statements as of 30 September 2023.

 Further to the aforesaid, and as part of the Company's strategy to launch data center operations in Europe, in 2021, the Company closed an (indirect) acquisition of 100% of the share capital of GM, which operates in the sector in Norway.
-For further details, see Section 1.3.8 of Chapter A of the Company's 2021 periodic report, as released on March 23, 2022 (Ref.
+For further details, see Section 1.3.8 of Chapter A of the Company's 2021 periodic report, as released on 23 March 2022 (Ref.
 2022-01-033196), which is included herein by reference.
 In addition, the Company, through a wholly-owned special purpose subsidiary, closed the acquisition of all of the holdings in the English Companies.
 For further details, see Section 1.2.3.2 above.
-In addition, GM, through a wholly-owned subsidiary, entered into a service agreement with TikTok Norway AS, a Norwegian company which is part of a group of companies with global operations, for the provision of DC services on a campus to be built by GM in Norway, as well as into an agreement for the establishment of a joint venture with a German company for the construction of a DC campus to comprise several buildings in the Frankfurt region of Germany.
-For further details, see Section 1.2.3.5 above (respectively).
+In addition, GM, through a wholly-owned subsidiary, entered into a service agreement with TikTok Norway AS, a Norwegian company which is part of a group of companies with global operations, for the provision of DC services on a campus to be built by GM in Norway, and as of the date of the report, the estimated date for the supply of the first 30MW on campus is during H1/202418, as well as into an agreement for the establishment of a joint venture with a German company for the construction of a DC campus to comprise several buildings in the Frankfurt region of Germany.
+For further details, see Section 1.2.3.3 and 1.2.3.5 above (respectively).